SAF Training Division Instructor Courses

 The SAF Training Division Instructor level courses are designed to teach the instructor candidates how to teach the student level course and are not designed to increase skills of the instructor candidates, all instructor candidates must already possess the skills necessary in the discipline they are taking.
 All instructors candidates must also meet the following requirements:

-- Must posses outstanding firearm handling safety skills and pass shooting qualifications
+- Must posses outstanding firearm handling safety skills, communication skills and pass shooting qualifications

 - SAFTD Methods of Instruction MOI / (2 Days)